tommeramber/GitOps-For-Multi-Openshift-Cluster-Management/README.md

 [Youtube - Demo 4](https://youtu.be/iRv0dKH7qi0)

+---

+# Technical Overview

+## Directories Structure
+> This separation is only for convenience and based on my perspective, it is completely flexible and can be edited based on your needs, but don't forget to edit the [ApplicationSets in the following dir](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/argo-objects/applicationsets)

+We have 4 main directories relevant for this solution;
+1. [Core](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/core) - Every built-in component in Openshift/Kubernetes
+2. [Operators](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/operators) - Everything related to OLM operators, including imageContentSourcePolicies (ICSP), catalogSources , Subscriptions, CustomResources relevant for the specific Operator, etc.
+3. [Apps](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/apps) - Everything extra i.e. PersistentStorage 3rd Party CSI (e.g. Trident), helm operators / deployments for PaaS teams (e.g. Grafana, SealedSecrets, metricbeat, etc.)
+4. [Argo-Objects](https://github.com/tommeramber/ArgoCD-GitOps-Helm-Based-Multi-Cluster-Structure/tree/main/argo-objects) - **This is the main directory that we are going to use with this project**; It holds 2 things we must work within Argo -

+   4.1. **Argo Projects** - Logical separation to envrionments inside Argo; It can be used purely for organizing your apps and you can grant access to other teams in your organization to specific projects.
+In our case there is going to be a project per repo dir (core, apps, operators).

+   4.2. **Argo ApplicationSets** - Points ArgoCD to directories that holds our components, and it will create Argo Application for each of our charts, based on the `values-<env>.yaml` file for our specific environment.
+In our case there is going to be an applicationset per repo dir (core, apps, operators).

 ## Take advantage of ApplicationSets
 Argo ApplicationSet is an extension to the Kubernetes API provided by the ArgoCD operator.

 Argo ApplicationSet tells Argo how to create Argo Application based on a template.

 Using ApplicationSet object, we point ArgoCD to directories that hold our components.
-It will create Argo Application for each of our charts, based on the `values-<env>.yaml` file with for our specific environment.
+It will create Argo Application for each of our charts, based on the `values-<env>.yaml` file for our specific environment.

 ## Non-Cascade delete
 From the [ArgoCD site](https://argo-cd.readthedocs.io/en/stable/user-guide/app_deletion/)